haidarraza21/React-Redux/todo-app/README.md

-This is the my first reach project ##Todo App
+This is the my first reach project Todo App
+This code only for UI